In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Introduction

 \section{Introduction}

-Temporal graphs have gained attention as appropriate models to capture time-varying phenomena, ranging from dynamic networks (networks whose structure changes over the time) to dynamic interactions over static (or dynamic) networks.
-They have found applications in fields as various as transportation, social networks, biology, robotics, scheduling, and distributed computing.
-In its simplest version, a temporal graph can be represented as a labeled graph $\G=(V,E,\lambda)$ where $V$ is a finite set of $n$ vertices, $E \subseteq V \times V$ is a finite set of directed or undirected edges (undirected, in this paper), and $\lambda : E \to 2^{\mathbb{N}}$ is a function that assigns one or several time labels to the edge of $E$, interpreted as presence times.
-More complex definitions exist, yet many basic features of temporal graphs are already captured in this simple model.
+Temporal graphs are appropriate models for capturing time-varying phenomena in transportation, social networks, biology, robotics, scheduling, and distributed computing.
+In the basic model, a temporal graph can be represented by a labeled graph $\G=(G,\lambda)$, where $G=(V,E)$ is a standard finite graph called the footprint (undirected in this work), and $\lambda : E \to 2^{\mathbb{N}}\setminus \emptyset$ is a function that assigns one or several time labels to each edge of $E$, interpreted as discrete presence times.
+A central concept in these graphs is the one of temporal path (or journey), which is a sequence $\langle(e_i, t_i)\rangle$ such that $\langle e_i \rangle$ is a path in $G$, $t_i \in \lambda(e_i)$, and $\langle t_i \rangle$ is non-decreasing.
+Such a path is called \emph{strict} if $\langle t_i \rangle$ is increasing.
+A graph $\G$ is (strictly) temporally connected if there exists at least one (strict) temporal path between every ordered pair of vertices.
+One can also write $\G \in \TC$ or $\G \in \sTC$, seeing these properties as classes of temporal graphs.

-A fundamental aspect of temporal graphs is reachability, commonly defined in terms of the existence of \emph{temporal paths}; i.e., paths which traverse the edges in chronological order.
-Reachability in this sense is not symmetrical: the fact that a node $u$ can reach another node $v$ does not imply that $v$ can reach $u$ (shorthand, $u \leadsto v \centernot\implies v \leadsto u$).
-In this respect, temporal graphs, whether directed or not, share common traits with directed graphs.
-However, unlike directed graphs, reachability is also not transitive ($u \leadsto v \wedge v \leadsto w \centernot\implies u \leadsto w$), with dramatic consequences, both structural and computational.